yshklarov/wordgen/README.md

     $ cabal build
     $ ./dist/build/wordgen/wordgen [-s <statesize>=4] [-n <numwords>=10] training-file

-Note that data structures are currently very inefficient, so you may have to adjust the stack size.

 # Issues and limitations

-- It's very slow and eats a ton of memory.
-- Word length is not taken into account: often words get way too long.
+- Word length isn't taken into account, so some words get way too long.
+- It's not very fast, and eats lots of memery: you may need to adjust the stack size limit for larger training files.

 # Examples